james2doyle/pyro-sniffer-plugin/README.md

 Sniff information from the user agent for use in the frontend.
 Useful for adding classes or conditional loading.

-This plugin is *not* built on the [CodeIgniter User Agent Library](http://ellislab.com/codeigniter/user-guide/libraries/user_agent.html).
+This plugin is **not** built on the [CodeIgniter User Agent Library](http://ellislab.com/codeigniter/user-guide/libraries/user_agent.html).

+The reason I did not use the built in CodeIgniter lib, was because Pyro is only going to have CodeIgniter for a few more months(right?!?!), and I also want to have the information returned in a different way.
+This plugin is pretty small and only really gets information that is helpful to be used in CSS and Javascript (CSS custom classes and js feature detection/fallbacks).

 If you are looking for a plugin that uses the user agent library, check out [this plugin called Agent](https://www.pyrocms.com/store/details/agent_plugin).

-The reason I did not the built in CodeIgniter tool, was because Pyro is only going to have CodeIgniter for a few more months, and I also want to have the information returned in a different way.

 ### Usage